AnkitKrYadav/Truth-Guard/docs/file_structure.md

 ### How to use

-- To share a quick visual: open `docs/file_structure.md` on GitHub (if Mermaid rendering is enabled) or paste the Mermaid block into https://mermaid.live to export PNG / SVG.
+- To render quickly: paste the Mermaid block into https://mermaid.live and export as PNG/SVG.
-- To view locally in VS Code: install the "Markdown Preview Mermaid Support" or "Mermaid Preview" extension and open the markdown file.
+- In VS Code: install "Markdown Preview Mermaid Support" or "Mermaid Preview" and open this file.

-If you'd like, I can also:
-- generate a PNG/SVG of the Mermaid diagram and add it to `docs/`;
+- To include the rendered image in the repo: let me know and I'll generate a PNG/SVG and add `docs/structure.png`.
-- create a simplified one-page presentation (PDF) showing only top-level modules.

 ---

-Generated automatically on October 15, 2025.
+Refreshed on October 15, 2025.